TOUR and Panel Discussion: Angel City Lumber

 Angel City Lumber - Frontiers in Green Building, the Circular Economy, and Urban Forest StewardshipThe USGBC-LA Westside Branch is thrilled to announce, in observance of America Recycles Day, a tour and panel discussion at Angel City Lumber.
 Founded in 2015, this East-of-the-LA-River lumber mill intercepts urban trees destined for the waste stream and mills them into dimensional lumber, wood slabs, and millworks.
 Participants will immerse themselves in the sights, smells, and sounds of this industrial site, observing the Lucas 8-30 portable mill, computer-controlled lathe, wood-drying kilns, and diverse collection of lumber species.Expert panelists will address issues surrounding green building materials, urban forest stewardship, locally produced crafts, the local bioresource economy, as well as the nuts and bolts of running this business.
 Light refreshments, inspiration, new friends, and sawdust are included.

 Kreigh has served as the Recycling Coordinator for the City of Burbank since 2003 and is immersed in the Cityâs Zero Waste programs.
-He has previously worked with both public and private agencies on educational programs that address recycling, urban forestry, school gardens and solar energy.
+His work has bridged both public and private agencies in recycling, urban forestry, mobility, organics, school gardens, and solar energy.

 $15 for members and students